simeonqs/Coevolution_of_relative_brain_size_and_life_expectancy_in_parrots/README.md

 ------------------------------------------------

-**Maintainers and contact:**
+**Maintainers and contact**

-Please contact Simeon Q. Smeele, <ssmeele@ab.mpg.de>, if you have any questions or suggestions.
+Please contact Simeon Q. Smeele, <simeonqs@hotmail.com>, if you have any questions or suggestions.